Early season snowstorm coats Midwestern U.S., affects travel

 "It couldn't be light and fluffy.
 It had to be heavy and wet," he said.
 "Gotta clear a path for people to walk."

 The storm also caused several Republican presidential candidates to cancel events in Iowa, home of the critical first nominating caucus.
-U.S. Senator Marco Rubio of Florida and Carly Fiorina, a former Hewlett-Packard chief executive, cut some events from their schedules while U.S. Senator Ted Cruz of Texas canceled plans to visit the state.
+U.S. Senators Marco Rubio of Florida and Carly Fiorina, a former Hewlett-Packard chief executive, cut some events from their schedules.
+U.S. Senator Ted Cruz of Texas, who was in Iowa on Friday, canceled his events there on Saturday.

 Snow was forecast to continue into the early evening hours, with single-digit Fahrenheit temperatures hitting parts of the northern Midwest overnight, she said.